blackhathacker96/DV_4virusbyFL/README.md

-# Android-Elite-Virus
+# Android-DV4-Virus
-Elite is an android virus and Hellboy is an anti-virus that has features as mentioned below.
+RAMIZER is an android virus and DV_4 ANTIZER is an anti-virus that has features as mentioned below.

-Elite Android Virus Features:-
+RAMIZER Android Virus Features:-

-    Send sms continuously from the device to all phone contacts randomly till mobile balance is nil.
-    Block sms messenger, etc apps.
     Wipe out sd-card data completely.
     Hide app icon from app launcher as well as recent category.
     Cannot uninstalling this virus app from application manager.